“Co-creation is not about ‘build it and they will come.’ Rather, it is about ‘bring them together and build it with them.’

 Employees are not instruments of senior management.
 They are autonomous creators.

-Each person is a ready, willing and able to be a leader — for example, by helping colleagues surmount obstacles and deploy their full creative potential in service of intent.
+Each person is a ready, willing and able to be a leader – for example, by helping colleagues surmount obstacles and deploy their full creative potential in service of the manifestation of purpose.

 A Rich Co‑creation project can be framed in one of six ways: problem solving, surmounting, creating, changing, developing, and utilising.

 Regardless of how the project is framed, bringing about a shift from Now to New is an act of creation.